 Application period for the spring hunt is Nov.1-Dec.15 and results are available mid February.
-The fall hunt application period is May 1-31 and results are available mid July.
 When applying for either permit hunters must be applied by a registered guide, and a guide/client agreement must be filled out by both parties before applications are submitted.
 Guide/client agreements are a binding agreement that both parties intend to take part in the hunt if tags are drawn.
 Contact me well in advance of the application period as the number of applicants is limited.

 Camps consist of large tents such as Arctic Ovens or XWTs with cots and pads provided.
 Meals are typically fresh foods for the first few days (pork chops, chicken, bacon, eggs, potatoes, etc.) with freeze dried being utilized as the hunt progresses.